DAY 01 - AIRPORT / COLOMBO

 After breakfast you will leave and visit the Dambulla Rock Cave Temple.
 (Approx: drive duration 2 - 3 hours ) The Dambulla Cave Temple is a vast isolated rock mass and it was here that King Valagambahu took refuge in the 01st century B.C. when fleeing from his enemies.
 He later turned the caves into a rock cave temple.
 The Golden Temple of Dambulla has been the centre of pilgrimage for Buddhists and Hindus alike for 22 centuries.
 It is Sri Lanka’s most popular cave site.
 The Cave monastery, home to Buddhist monks is covered with exquisite 2,000 year-old murals depicting the life and times of the Lord Buddha.
 The shrines also house a collection of 157 statues of lord Buddha in various sizes and poses, including a 15 meter long reclining Buddha and vividly coloured frescoes on the walls and ceiling, making this the largest cave painted surface in the world.
 On completion, drive to Kandy, en-route visiting Spice gardens located at Matale (The spice capital of Sri Lanka).
 Enriched with herbs, spice groves and plants with fragrant greenery shading from the tropical trees that enlightens the unique aroma of each spice and herb.
 They give the opportunity for visitors to explore and gain knowledge on Sri Lankan spices, herbs and the benefits of Ayurveda, enjoying a herbal head and shoulder massage.
 (Drive duration 3 hours)

 The tropical climate in which the plants and herbs are grown helps them preserve its originality.
 The educational tour around the garden, which we call “The Spice Tour”, let the visitors feel and taste the sensation of the Sri Lankan spices and herbs which is demonstrated in different foreign languages to suit customer need.
-In the evening your will be taken to a traditional performance of Kandyan dancing.
+In the evening you will be taken to a traditional performance of Kandyan dancing.
 This will involve over 6 different types of dancing from various regions in Sri Lanka and concludes with a dramatic display of fire walking and breathing.
-Complete your day with an evening visit to the Temple of the Tooth, which houses the most sacred relic of the Buddha, where the casket the tooth is contained in is brought out.
+Complete your day with an evening visit to the Temple of the Tooth, which houses the most sacred relic of the Buddha, where the casket the tooth is contained in, is brought out.
 Overnight stay at your selected hotel in Kandy on Bed & Breakfast.

 DAY 05 – EXCURSION BOTANICAL GARDENS / CITY TOUR OF KANDY

 After breakfast take a stroll through the Royal Botanical gardens of Peradeniya; started off as a pleasure gardens for Sinhalese Royalty it was turned into a Botanical garden by the British in 1843.
 It has an amazing collection of over 300 varieties of orchids, probably the largest collection in Asia.
-After lunch, commence a City tour of Kandy visiting the upper lake drive which offers you a bird’s eye view of the man built Kandy Lake and the hustle and bustle of the Kandy market place, a visit to the Gem museum and Arts & Crafts Centre.
+After lunch, commence a City tour of Kandy by visiting the upper lake drive which offers you a bird’s eye view of the man built Kandy Lake and the hustle and bustle of the Kandy market place, a visit to the Gem museum and Arts & Crafts Centre.
 Kandy was once the proud capital of Sri Lanka and to this day, the spirit of a great kingdom still lingers.
-It is a bustling yet, scenic city, where the locals proudly hold on to their rich ancestral past and welcome visitors with a warm smile.
+It is a bustling yet scenic city, where the locals proudly hold on to their rich ancestral past and welcome visitors with a warm smile.

 Hidden in the crooks of the busy streets are forgotten colonial treasures and architectural masterpieces that once stood tall and proud in this ancient kingdom.
 Kandy is a grid city, made up of about 3 main grids built with interlocking lanes and roads that dissect each other.
 According to popular belief, Kandy is protected by four gods, each with their own temple in the city.
 The temples are dedicated to a specific god, besides Buddha: Natha, Vishnu, Kataragama, and Pattini.
 Conveniently, three of the most ancient and interesting temples in the central highlands are within easy walking distance of one another, southwest of Kandy, Embekke, Lankathilake and Gadaladeniya.
 Return to your hotel for overnight stay on Bed & Breakfast basis.